harshb-14/accuknox-harsh/README.md

 2. **Email Verification**:
    - Automatic email sent via Supabase
    - Click verification link
-   - Redirect back to application
+   - Once link is clicked from mail id, then come back to application

 3. **Sign In**:
    ```typescript